VirusTotal/vt-graph-api/docs/sources/quickstart.rst

 .. warning::

-  This call may consumes a lot of API quotas.
+  This call may consumes a lot of API quota.
 If it is necessary set **max_api_quotas** and **max_depth** to ensure that this method does not consumes more quotas than we want.

 Connecting node with whole graph
 -----------------------------------

-We can search for a connection between any and whole graph by expanding his nodes:
+We can connect a node with our graph by using the same algorithm that **add_links_if_match** uses, with the difference that this time we will use all graph's nodes instead of just one.

 .. code-block:: python